withcloud/now/README.md

 <a name="Now+deleteAlias"></a>

 ### now.deleteAlias(id, [callback]) ⇒ <code>Promise</code>
-Deletes a alias and returns a status.
+Deletes an alias and returns a status.

 **Kind**: instance method of <code>[Now](#Now)</code>
 **See**: https://zeit.co/api#delete-user-aliases